Bibliography of

 History of the bibliography

-This bibliography was begun by the Work Group on Glacial Tectonics (WGGT) in the mid-1980s.
+This bibliography was started by the INQUA Work Group on Glacial Tectonics (WGGT) in the mid-1980s.
 Many members of WGGT contributed material for this bibliography, and James S. Aber has served as the primary compiler since its inception.
-Earlier versions of the bibliography were published by Aber (1988e, 1993c).
-Bibliographies from Jaroszewski (1991) and van der Wateren (1992) were important additions to the European portion of this compilation.
-The bibliography was put online initially in 1996, and it was revised and moved to this website in 2003.
-The current version of the bibliography underwent a major updating in 2006, and new references are added from time to time since then.
+References from Jaroszewski (1991) and van der Wateren (1992) were important European additions to this compilation, and Evans (2024a) contributed many Canadian references.

 Structure of the bibliography